blackstream-x/pyxelate/docs/pixelate-images.md

 In the left panel, the image is loaded, and an indicator is displayed.
-You can grab the indicator and drag it around, or create a new selection by dragging with the mouse anywhere else in the image.
+You can grab the indicator and drag it around, or resize ist, or create a new selection
+(depending on the value of the "Drag on the canvas to" option).

 On the right panel, you can choose another image, or use the controls to fine-tune the pixelation by changing the